tp-ops/hp-adventures/modes/field_orbits_option1/README.md

 </pre>

 > [!TIP]
-> DEPENDICE - Left long orbit     - div_forrest must be DEACTIVE and div_castle has to be ACTIVE
+> DEPENDICE - Left long orbit     - div_forrest must be DEACTIVE and div_castle has to be ACTIVE<br />
-> DEPENDICE - Right long orbit    - div_forrest must be DEACTIVE and div_castle has to be ACTIVE
+> DEPENDICE - Right long orbit    - div_forrest must be DEACTIVE and div_castle has to be ACTIVE<br />
-> DEPENDICE - Center short orbit  - div_forrest can be ACTIVE and div_castle has to be DEACTIVE
+> DEPENDICE - Center short orbit  - div_forrest can be ACTIVE and div_castle has to be DEACTIVE<br />
-> DEPENDICE - Right short orbit   - div_forrest can be ACTIVE and div_castle has to be DEACTIVE
+> DEPENDICE - Right short orbit   - div_forrest can be ACTIVE and div_castle has to be DEACTIVE<br />

 For simplicity, readability and future expansions there are multiple field_orbits_option modes for either there own purpuse and dependencies.
   - field_orbits_option1 - Default mode                         - div_forrest DEACTIVE and div_castle will be ACTIVATED from left and right orbit lane